Skip Ribbon Commands

 Stress Management - What it is

-Stress can be good and we call this positive stress.
+It's important to note that not all stress is harmful; in fact, we can perform better under mild stress when we know how to manage it.
+This is called positive stress.
 Positive stress helps us to concentrate, focus and it can also literally help us to survive.
 Our physical stress response helps us to meet challenging situations and is an automatic and essential fact of life.
 Positive stress helps compel us to action; it can result in a new awareness and an exciting new perspective.

 Our physical reaction to stress is always the same, but with negative stress, our body stays geared up and doesn’t relax.
 The over-arousal distresses us and causes performance to decline.
 This approach to stress is illustrated in the "inverted U" graph.
 (Fig.1).
 When stress becomes chronic and ongoing, our physical and emotional health can suffer.